Continental Divide Trail SOBO Ultralight Gear List 2023

 I’m bringing my Hammock Gear 20°F Premium quilt for my CDT thru-hike, which I’ve also used for the Arizona Trail, Pacific Crest Trail, and John Muir Trail.
 If you’re looking for an even more budget option for a quilt, I recommend the Hammock Gear Economy Burrow Quilt.
 The custom quilts take a few weeks to ship, so if you are looking for something faster, Hammock Gear also has in-stock and ready-to-ship quilts here.

 Curious about what a sleeping quilt is?
 It’s like a sleeping bag without the back so it is lighter.
-Read this article on the benefits of a quilt over a sleeping bag if you’re interested.
+Check out my blog post Ultimate Sleeping Quilt Guide: Why I Use a Quilt Instead of a Sleeping Bag for 3-Season Backpacking for more information about quilts and why I prefer using them over sleeping bags.

 Sleeping Pad